yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/5_menu.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/menu/5_menu.gmz) for Windows, for [here](../resources/checkpoints_mac/menu/5_menu.gmz) for Mac.

 <a id="pause-menu"></a>
 ###4.5 A Pause Screen